 - When necessary to temporarily remove the mask for identity verification.

 - While eating, drinking, or taking oral medication for brief periods.**

 - While communicating with a person who has a hearing impairment and the ability to see the mouth is essential for communication.

 The CDC Order provides exemptions to the following groups:

 - Children under the age of 2.

 - People with disabilities who cannot wear a mask, or cannot safely wear a mask, because of their disability, as defined by the Americans with Disabilities Act (42 U.S.C. § 12101, et seq.).
 This is a narrow exemption to be applied in very limited circumstances.
 It is not meant to cover persons for whom mask-wearing may only be difficult.
 The TSA Security Directive gives examples of persons unable to wear a mask due to safety reasons who would be exempt, including those who do not understand how to wear or remove the mask due to cognitive impairment, cannot wear or remove a mask on their own due to dexterity/mobility impairments, or cannot communicate promptly to ask someone else to remove the mask due to speech impairments or language disorders.

-Passengers who do not comply with this policy will be denied service.
+Passengers who do not comply with this policy when boarding the bus will be denied service.
 Passengers who remove their masks while on board a vehicle will be asked to replace their mask.
 Greenlink reserves the right to contact law enforcement for noncompliance.

 *Masks for Greenlink employees will not be required in individual work spaces where social distancing can be practiced.